 St. Patrick’s Day may only be one day a year, but as teachers, we can make the fun last a lot longer!
-There are many great activities that you can do in your classroom (or virtually), some that you can incorporate with curriculum topics, and some just for fun!
+There are many great activities that you can do in your classroom, some that you can incorporate with curriculum topics, and some just for fun!

 For Curriculum Integration: